imagineeeinc/dot/lvim-keys.md

 - `<number[optional]>gcc`: automaticly comment out or in a line or `<number>` of lines down.
 - `/<search>`: searches buffer for <search>
   - `n`: moves to next result
+  - `shift+N`: moves to previous result
   - `:noh`: stops search and removes highlights.
+- `*`: searches buffer for the current word being hoverd over.
+The  use like normal search

 ## Tabs
 - `shift+h (<leader>bb)`: prev tab.